5mehulhelp5/magento2-universal-commerce-module/README.md

 This module makes your store compatible with AI-powered shopping experiences using the [Universal Commerce Protocol (UCP)](https://developers.google.com/merchant/ucp).

+**Currently under development**.
+More details will be provided soon!

 ## Features

 - [ ] UCP Product Feed Export